christianreyes-wq/Armis_DoW-IC/DoW/General Information/IL 5 SaaS Collector Requirements/README.md

 ## Core OS Dependencies & Packages
-<sub> The host os must have the following system utilities, container runtimes and libraries pre-installed or available via package management prior to installing the Armis Collector application (RPM) on the RHEL 8.10 virtual machine.</sub>
+The host os must have the following system utilities, container runtimes and libraries pre-installed or available via package management prior to installing the Armis Collector application (RPM) on the RHEL 8.10 virtual machine.

 ## Container Runtime
 Podman must be installed on the RHEL 8.10 virtual machine provided.
 Armis collectors run as containerized microservices on the RHEL OS within Podman.

+## Packet Capture & Network Libraries
+1. libpcap & libpcap-devel: Both of these libraries must be installed as they are crucial for raw network packet sniffing, SPAN/TAP interface monitoring and deep packet inspection.